Login Menu

 Under this regulation, if your flight left (or was supposed to leave) from the UK, European Union (EU), Iceland, Norway or Switzerland, then the airline must compensate you for cancellation or delays.
 The same rule applies if you land in the UK, EU, Iceland, Norway or Switzerland on a European airline – regardless of where your flight starts.

 If you’re travelling with a non-EU airline or flying to a worldwide destination, you’ll need to see if the airline in question offers compensation.
-If not, your travel insurance may pay out instead – always check the conditions of your policy to see exactly what you’re covered for.
+If not, your insurance may pay out instead – always check the conditions of your policy to see exactly what you’re covered for.

 What happens if my package holiday is cancelled by the tour operator?